Set up a community cinema

 Most film societies charge between £3 and £5.
-You will have to pay a royalty to play the film to the public and you might have to hire the space, so make sure that you’re not relying on a full house every time to make a profit.
+You will have to pay a royalty to play the film to the public and you might have to hire the space, so make sure that you’re not relying on a full house every time to make enough to cover your costs.

 Use your survey results to help decide what to show at your community movie night.
 Launch with something reasonably recent and mainstream if you can so you can tempt more people, and if it didn’t make it to the local multiplex, so much the better.

 Set up Facebook and Twitter accounts and encourage all of your members to like and follow them to build up a regular audience for your community screenings.